 The GARD also offers the ability to rapidly and safely disconnect PV strings with either a local or global E-STOP switch or via remote MODBUS commands.
 The GARD can be deployed as a standalone device or in conjunction with Alencon's String Power Optimizer and Transmitter - the SPOT.
 Additionally, it can be used with or without remote communications.

 The GARD can be installed in new PV systems or as a retrofit to existing solar plants.
-It can work with any type of existing grounding scheme.

 4.2 Unique Features & Benefits of the Alencon GARD